briancorbinxyz/awesome-engineering/README.md

 ### Culture

-- [The Hot Co.](https://shop.thehot.co/) Awesome coding journals / notebooks and more (shameless plug!)
+- [The Hot Co.](https://shop.thehot.co/) Awesome coding journals / notebooks and more

 ### Design
 - [PlantUML](https://plantuml.com/) UML diagrams for documentation and design utilizing notation to generate them